mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 export const createWorldLayout = (modules: Module[]): WorldLayout => {...};
 ```

-In the snippet above we calculate the layout for the first tree of the first module, after that the second one, etc, until we calculate the layout for all the trees for the module.
-Since now we have the size of the module itself (based on the layouts of the nested components), we can calculate the garden's layout.
+In the snippet above we calculate the layout for the first tree of the first module, after that the second one, etc, until we calculate the layout for all the trees for the garden (module).
+Since at this point we already know the location of all the trees in given garden, we can just surround them with a fence which is the garden's layout.

 When we've calculated the layout of each individual garden, we can calculate the layout of the entire world.

-### Code Generation
+## Code Generation

-The last step is code generation.
-Given that we'll use [aframe](LINK), this is going to be a straightforward process.
-We can represent the leaves, trees and gardes as a mustache templates.
-Later, based on our calculations in the layout phase, we can compile the templates and fill the variables corresponding to colors, positioning, labeling, etc.
+The last step is the code generation.
+Given that we'll use [aframe](https://aframe.io/), this is going to be a straightforward process.
+We can represent the leaves, trees and gardens as a mustache templates.
+Later, based on our calculations in the layout phase, we can render the templates and fill the placeholders corresponding to colors, positioning, labeling, etc.

 Let's take a look at the tree template, to get a better idea: